godotengine/godot/modules/game_help/Terrain3D/doc/docs/project_status.md

 | Advanced texturing| [Pending](https://github.com/TokisanGames/Terrain3D/discussions/64) and [this](https://github.com/TokisanGames/Terrain3D/discussions/4). eg. Paintable uv scale / slope / rotation, 2-layer texture blending, 3D projection.
 We intend to implement all of these and adopt techniques provided by The Witcher 3 team.
 (See [System Architecture](system_architecture.md))
 | **Environment** |
 | Foliage | Meshes without collision can be painted on the terrain and instanced via our Terrain3DInstancer.
 In the future, collision may be generated.
 Alternatively, you could create a particle shader for automatic placement.
-| Object placement | [Out of scope](https://github.com/TokisanGames/Terrain3D/issues/47).
+| Object placement | Placed scenes outside of a MultiMeshInstance node is [out of scope](https://github.com/TokisanGames/Terrain3D/issues/47).
 See 3rd party tools below.
 | Holes | Supported since 0.9.
 See [#60](https://github.com/TokisanGames/Terrain3D/issues/60#issuecomment-1817623935)
 | Water | Use [WaterWays](https://github.com/Arnklit/Waterways) for rivers, or [Realistic Water Shader](https://github.com/godot-extended-libraries/godot-realistic-water/) or [Infinite Ocean](https://stayathomedev.com/tutorials/making-an-infinite-ocean-in-godot-4/) for lakes or oceans.
 | Destructibility | Real-time modification is technically possible by fetching the height and control maps and directly modifying them.
 That's how the editor works.
 But most gamedevs who want destructible terrains are better served by [Zylann's Voxel Tools](https://github.com/Zylann/godot_voxel).